-Nothing is as constant as permant change, a triviality.
-External changes (“VUCA”) hit onto those initiated internally i – and acceleratedly so.
-The need for structuring change management processes isn’t new, but urgent.
+Nothing is as constant as permanent change, that’s trivial.
+Finally, external changes (“VUCA”) hit onto those started internally – and the process is sped up in addition.
+Though the need for structuring change management processes isn’t new, but now it has become urgent.

-John Kotter’s Change Management Model is pretty well known now. it’s meant as a recipe for planned change.
-But Kotter emphasizes that impulses for change may well come from basic level or from middle management.
-In his concept, he also makes clear that change management processes happen in arguments and conflicts, and that different people may play very different roles within.
+John Kotter’s Change Management Model is pretty well known now.
+In fact, it’s meant as a recipe for planned change.
+But Kotter also points out that impulses for change may well come from shop floor or middle management.
+Nonetheless, in his concept he also points out that change processes happen in arguments and conflicts.
+Finally, he explains that different people may play very different roles thereafter.

-My job in change Processes was and is the methods oriented und “psychological” monitoring.
-All in all, Kotter’s concept is absolutely obvious, and the headlines of his steps can easily be translated to well-known methodology terms.
+My job in change management processes was and is the methods oriented und “psychological” monitoring.
+For the most part, Kotter’s concept is sheer obvious, and the headlines of his steps can easily be switched to well-known methods terms.

-In the end it’s important to make those terms come to life, if they are taken seriously, no problem.
+Lastly, it’s important to make those terms come to life.
+If they are taken seriously, no problem.
 Consequently, whoever thinks window dressing or lip service are enough is going to run into huge problems.